n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-langchain.openai/assistant-operations.md

 ### Options

-- **Code Interpreter**: Turn on to enable the code interpreter for the assistant, that can write and execute code in a sandbox environment.
+- **Code Interpreter**: Turn on to enable the code interpreter for the assistant, where it can write and execute code in a sandbox environment.
 Enable this tool for tasks that require computations, data analysis, or any logic-based processing.
 - **Description**: Enter the description of the assistant.
 The maximum length is 512 characters.
   ```
   A virtual assistant that helps users with daily tasks, including setting reminders, answering general questions, and providing quick information.